-- Switch off the electrical supply to the solar storage tank(s) at the isolating switch. - Close the cold water isolation valve at the inlet to the water heater(s) to shut down the entire system, or; - Close the isolation valves on the cold and hot water branches to shut down an individual water heater in a bank.
+- Ensure the collectors are covered with an opaque material, - Switch off the electrical supply at the water heater isolating switch(s) on the switchboard and at the isolating switch(s) at the solar storage tank(s) (if installed). - Close the cold water isolation valve at the inlet to the water heater(s) to shut down the entire system, or; - Close the isolation valves on the cold and hot water branches to shut down an individual water heater in a bank.